goshacmd/decentralized-anonymous-marketplace-concept/README.md

 From the user perspective though, there will be a single unified catalog of various goods.

-## Wrap up
+Wrap up

 The solution I propose will allow to get rid of centralization so that there won't be a single point of failure (central authority).
 The federated distributed marketplace will be much more difficult to shut down.
-And even in the case of shut down, no one is loosing their money.
+And even in the case of shut down, no one is losing their money.

 These are basically my thoughts on how such a system could be implemented.
 It's very likely that I missed something important or didn't fully think it through.
 All feedback would be highly appreciated.